What to know about duloxetine (Cymbalta)

 In this article, we look at the uses and side effects of duloxetine.

-Cymbalta can relieve depression, pain, and other symptoms.
+Cymbalta can treat depression, diabetic neuropathy, fibromyalgia, and other health issues.

 - generalized anxiety disorder